You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 iOS

-iOS support is in Alpha.
-It may change incompatibly and require manual migration in the future.
+iOS support is in Beta.
+It is feature complete, and migration issues should be minimal.
+You may still encounter bugs, performance and developer experience issues, but not as much as in the Alpha stage.
 We would appreciate your feedback on it in the public Slack channel #compose-ios.
-If you face any issues, please report them on GitHub.
+If you face any issues, please report them on YouTrack.

 Compose Multiplatform shares most of its API with Jetpack Compose, the Android UI framework developed by Google.
 You can use the same APIs to build user interfaces for both Android and iOS.